rhosocial/rho.social/docs/guide/installation/PREPARATION.md

 composer global require fxp/composer-asset-plugin:*
 ~~~

 This application does NOT support PHP 7, because the required yii2 extension yii2-mongodb does not support it.
+If yiisoft/yii2-mongodb supports PHP 7, we will migrate this project to PHP 7.

+If you are one of collaborators, you should prepare [GitHub Desktop](https://desktop.github.com) or [Git Shell](http://git-scm.com/).

+If you do not know how to use GitHub, please visit [tutorials](http://try.github.com/) website.

 #### OPTIONAL: